CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

                 conda_packages=['keras'])
 ```

 As you can see, we define where our scripts are, what the compute target should be, and the dependencies (`keras` in this case).
-Lastly, we also give in the script parameters, for trying out different hyperparameters (not covered here).
+Lastly, we also give in the script parameters, for [(automatically) trying out different hyperparameters](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-tune-hyperparameters) (not covered here).

 **Note**: There is also a separate `TensorFlow` Estimator for just TensorFlow, see [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-train-tensorflow).
 Since we want to keep it generic in this challenge, we'll rely on the standard `Estimator`.